 1. Civil and Criminal Rules 1

 2. Practice Guidelines 1

 3. GST and PST 6

 4. Criminal Judgments 7

 5. Filing Timelines 7

 6. Court Attire 7

 7. Timelines for Filing of Material in Chambers Court 8

 8. Ordering Transcript of Recording of Proceeding 9

 9. Forms of Address and Pronouns 9

-10. Protocol on Articling Students Appearing in the Manitoba Court of Appeal 9
+10. Protocol on Articling Students Appearing in the Manitoba Court of Appear l9

-11. Email Address for Requesting Transcripts 10
+11. Email Address for Requesting Transcripts .
+10

-12. Filing Electronic Copies of Documents 11
+12. Filing Electronic Copies of Documents at the Request of the Registrar 11

-13. Ordering Court Transcripts for Matters to be Heard in the Court of Appeal 12